Raster graphics: Three-dimensional rasters

 Three-dimensional voxel raster graphics are employed in video games and are also used in medical imaging such as MRI scanners.

 Geographic information systems

 Geographic phenomena are commonly represented in a raster format in GIS.
 The raster grid is georeferenced, so that each pixel (commonly called a cell in GIS because the "picture" part of "pixel" is not relevant) represents a square region of geographic space.
 The value of each cell then represents some measurable (qualitative or quantitative) property of that region, typically conceptualized as a field.
-Examples of fields commonly represented in rasters include: temperature, population density, soil moisture, land cover, surface elevation, etc. Two sampling models are used do derive cell values from the field: in a lattice, the value is measured at the center point of each cell; in a grid, the value is a summary (usually a mean or mode) of the value over the entire cell.
+Examples of fields commonly represented in rasters include: temperature, population density, soil moisture, land cover, surface elevation, etc. Two sampling models are used to derive cell values from the field: in a lattice, the value is measured at the center point of each cell; in a grid, the value is a summary (usually a mean or mode) of the value over the entire cell.